hofstadter-io/cuetorials.com/content/patterns/unique-list.md

 1. Unique elements by key
 2. Unique elements by value

-The choice depends on the presense of a "unique key."
+The choice depends on the presence of a "unique key."
 That is, if you can construct a unique key from a set of fields, then use option 1, else you will need to use option 2.
 Prefer option 1 as option 2 will have much worse runtimes